Ireland national rugby union team: Joe Schmidt & Andy Farrell era: 2013–present

 Ireland's 31–7 victory over Wales in the 2024 Six Nations tied England's record for the most consecutive Six Nations victories at 11 and also extended Ireland's longest run of home wins to 18.
 Ireland became back-to-back Six Nations outright champions for only the third time in their history, defeating Scotland 17–13 at home on 16 March 2024.

 On 13 July 2024, Ireland defeated World Champions South Africa (24–25) with a last minute drop goal in Kings Park, Durban earning a series draw, 1-1.
 Following this victory Ireland regained the Raeburn Shield which they had surrendered to New Zealand after their 2023 World Cup quarter-final defeat.

 On 30 November 2024, Ireland concluded their 2024 Autumn Nations Series with a 22–19 over Australia, coached by former Ireland head coach Joe Schmidt.
 Though Schmidt had previously coached against Ireland as an assistant with New Zealand at the 2023 Rugby World Cup, this was the first time they had faced a Schmidt-coached side in Ireland.
 This was also the first time Ireland had come back from an eight-point deficit at half time for eight years.
 Furthermore, this was recognised as the 150th anniversary game for the IRFU and marked by wearing an anniversary kit for the fixture.
 In addition, Cian Healy became Ireland's all-time leading appearance maker overtaking Brian O'Driscoll to make his 134th appearance.
 It was also the final game Andy Farrell would take charge of before his sabbatical to coach the British & Irish Lions for the 2025 tour of Australia.
 Assistant coach Simon Easterby would assume the head coach duties for the 2025 Six Nations and summer tour in his absence.

 Ireland finished third in the 2025 Six Nations under Simon Easterby, despite winning four matches, only losing at home to France, 27–42.
 It was announced after the campaign that Paul O'Connell would take over as interim head coach from Simon Easterby who would be coaching with the British & Irish Lions.
 The first British and Irish Lions test against Australia featured a record eight Irish players in the starting 15 and 11 in the matchday 23.
 During Ireland's 2025 summer tour they beat Portugal 7–106, breaking Ireland's record for tries in a match and largest winning margin, which was previously their 3–83 win over the United States.
-They achieved this despite 17 of their players on tour with the British and Irish Lions.
+They achieved this despite 17 of their players being on tour with the British and Irish Lions.
 During the match Jack Crowley also broke the Irish record for most conversions in a single match with twelve.